papofg/IPUpdaterSPDYN/README.md

 * Open your navigator and go to http://[your_address]:[listen_port]
 * The initial users are **dbadmin1** (READ/WRITE) and **dbuser1** (READ ONLY)
 * Their passwords are **123**

+### Scheduled job

+Every 10 minutes the system will check the IP and update it at SPDYN if it changed